All you need to know about Piers Morgan Uncensored - including the Piers-Trump interview

-Piers Morgan has revealed the first interview on his new show will be with former US president Donald Trump.
+Last week, Piers Morgan revealed the first interview on his new show will be with former US president Donald Trump.

-The 57-year-old TV presenter posted a dramatic video trailer for his conversation with Mr Trump, which will air with the launch of his show, Piers Morgan Uncensored, next week.

 Here’s what you need to know about the upcoming show, why Morgan is no longer at Good Morning Britain, and how to watch.